mpaglia0/Iudas/README.md

 - Added a ``STATIC_COMMENTS_SOURCE`` parameter in order to choose if comments have to be written in *Markdown* or *reST* format.

-- Added a PHP script that will allow visitors to send comments through a form instead of an email (like Static Comments do).
+- Added a PHP script (available in the ```static``` directory) that will allow visitors to send comments through a form instead of an email (like Static Comments do).

-:warning: Each article needs to have the ``slug`` metadata duly assigned in order to let the plugin works!
+:warning: Each article needs to have the ``slug`` metadata duly assigned in order to let this plugin works!

 ### Read time